Flolan2/VisionSC/README.md

-# Kinematic Gait Analysis
+# Kinematic Analysis

-This project analyzes patient gait data from videos, performs statistical inferences, and uses machine learning for prediction and classification.
+This project analyzes patient data from videos, performs statistical inferences

 ## Repo Structure
 - `src/`: Source code containing the core components of the project.